perrywh/themis/README.md

 Data does not govern itself.

-We help organizations launch, scale, and manage a sustainable [human-centered data governance](https://tinyurl.com/HumanCenteredDataGov) program.
+We help organizations launch, scale, and manage sustainable [human-centered data governance](https://tinyurl.com/HumanCenteredDataGov) programs.

 ![Governance by the people](/HumanCentered-DG.png)